jenkinsci/git-plugin/.github/pull_request_template.md

 - [ ] Unit tests pass locally with my changes
 - [ ] I have added documentation as necessary
 - [ ] No Javadoc warnings were introduced with my changes
-- [ ] No findbugs warnings were introduced with my changes
+- [ ] No spotbugs warnings were introduced with my changes
 - [ ] I have interactively tested my changes
 - [ ] Any dependent changes have been merged and published in upstream modules (like git-client-plugin)